 The "Gault Millau Germany" was first published in 1983 and is published by Munich-based Christian Verlag GmbH.
 The editor-in-chief of the restaurant guide is Manfred Kohnke.
 The "Gault Millau Switzerland" has been published in German and French since 1982.
 Michael was the editor of the “Gault Millau Austria” from 1978 to 2005 Reinartz (formerly also for Switzerland and Germany).
 In 2006, the license was awarded to the Austrian daily "Kurier" for a reported sum of € 600,000.
 Karl is the new editor and editor-in-chief Hohenlohe with his wife Martina Hohenlohe Rosen, who was initially supported by Reinartz.

-Since 1993 additionally the yearly "Gault-Millau WeinGuide" with the best producers for wines. sparkling wines and booze, The elaborate procedure is carried out first by operation open tastings (Operation and wine are known).
-The best rated wines of the companies are then tried in groups again to allow a cross-comparison.
-The highest rated wines of the respective region are tasted again in different taste groups, often in the form of a blind tasting, The highlight of the annual rehearsal marathon is the nationwide final rehearsal, in which the best rated wines from the regional eliminations are put to the test again.
-At the same time, a large group of regional managers are tasting together.
-Additional blank samples are used to check the results of the open tasting.
-The wines are in the "WeinGuide Germany" after the 100-point system, in the "WeinGuide Austria" after the 20-point system rated.
-See also below wine review. wine guide. wine critic, Wine to food,
+Since 1993 the annual "Gault-Millau Wine Guide" with the best producers for has also been published wines. sparkling wines and booze, In the elaborate procedure, the first operation is carried out open tastings (Company and wine are known).
+The top-rated wines from the companies are then tried again in groups to enable a cross-comparison.
+The top-rated wines of the respective region are tasted again in different taste groups, often in the form of one blind tasting, The highlight of the annual rehearsal marathon is the nationwide final rehearsal, in which the top-rated wines from the regional excretions are again put to the test.
+A large group of regional managers tasted together.
+The results of the open tasting are checked with additional blank samples.
+The wines are in the "WeinGuide Germany" after the 100-point system, in the "WeinGuide Österreich" after the 20-point system rated.
+See also under wine review. wine guide. wine critic, Wine with food,